Practical graph signal sampling with log-linear size scaling: Conclusion

 \section{Conclusion}

 Most sampling schemes perform reasonably well when dealing with perfectly bandlimited signals.
 However, in the presence of noise or the signal not being perfectly bandlimited, some schemes perform much better.
-In the scenario that only a limited number of samples can be chosen, we would like to use an algorithm that can perform well without requiring expensive operations.
+In the scenario that only a limited number of samples can be chosen, we would like to use an algorithm that can perform well without requiring computationally expensive procedures such as eigendecomposition.

 The algorithms presented in this paper rely on the intuition of looking at the problem as maximizing the volume of the parallelepiped formed by the lowpass signals corresponding to the sampled vertices.
 This helps us to develop intuitive and fast graph signal sampling algorithms.
-The volume maximization framework also helped to connect various existing algorithms together.
+The volume maximization framework also helped to connect various existing algorithms.

 The sampling algorithm we developed reaches speeds achieved by \AlgRand{}, but with a large improvement in reconstruction accuracies.
 The accuracies are comparable with other contemporary algorithms but at the same time provide significant improvements in speed.